McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 ---

+### end_portal (and end_gateway)
+The strange image in the end portal.
+Appears in end gateways, but not in the dimension background.
+The shader files are called `end_portal.vsh`/`fsh`/`json`, but `end_gateway.json` also exists but just uses the end_portal vsh/fsh.

+## Special
+These are shaders that render things that aren't clearly either a block, an entity or a ui element.

 ### lines
 The outline when hovering over a block, as well as the debug crosshair and hitboxes.
 And structure blocks preview.
 Also fishing lines.